 Add slices of meltable Swiss or Gruyere cheese, top with folded ham.
 We used a Gruyere from Marczak’s Fine Food and ham from Natural Grocers obtained from the local farmer Neiman’s Ranch.

 Brush softened butter across the top and bottom outside sides of the slices of bread so they don’t stick to the grill.
 Our waffle iron has reversible plates that are waffled on one side and flat on the other.
 Use the flat plates, and butter the bread if possible not the plates.

 When the interior cheese melts, remove the sandwiches from the grill, add more cheese to the top and place in the oven (at 375 F) to melt, while you cook the eggs.

-Any egg cooking method is acceptable, but the yolk should remain soft to when pierced it will run over the warm sandwich.
-We’ve often used a poached egg, but time the egg on each croque was fried over easy.
+Any egg cooking method is acceptable, but the yolk should remain soft.
+When pierced yolk should run over the warm sandwich.
+We often serve with a poached egg, but this time the egg topping each croque was fried — over easy.

 The bread slices were cut from a hearty loaf baked in a small loaf pan just a few days ago.
 It’s texture allowed it to stand up well while being sliced thin.

 Served with a hearty spinach salad, this is a warm dinner for one of our coldest winter nights.
 A French burgundy was an excellent accompaniment.